A Farmgirl's Kitchen®

 Instructions

-• In a medium bowl, using clean hands, blend together the streusel topping mixture.
+• In a medium bowl, using clean hands, blend together the crumb topping mixture.
 Set aside.

 Raspberry Muffins

 • Scoop the batter evenly into 12-paper lined muffin tins.
-Top with streusel topping.
+Top with crumb topping.

 • Bake in a preheated 350 degree F oven for about 30 minutes.
 Or until a toothpick, when inserted comes out clean.